Old Glory Wave

 Cynthia saying grace at breakfast

 This photo was taken about 1975: The '40 sports a Corvette running gear with 340 hp 327 cu. in. mill and Warner T-10 close ratio tranny.
 It is very quick.
 I bought the car from Mickey Cooper in 1969 for $550.
 The kid who started building the car for drag racing was killed in Viet Nam.
 He had split the wishbones and chopped the firewall 4".
 I did a frame up rebuild and finished it with 8 coats of black lacquer.
 I replaced all the glass and rubber and installed new steering gear, shocks, running boards and dual exhaust.
-The interior is from a firebird and the back seat is functional.
+The interior is from a Firebird and the back seat is functional.
 Phyllis stitched the headliner.
-Doyle has been working on it this summer and the car about ready to put back on the road after being retired for 20 years.
-It still runs like a blue streak.
-The little coupe sits in the garage keeping company with a 1963 Jaguar XKE coupe which is about half finished.
+The garage floor got too hard and too cold for these old bones, so I sold the 40 coupe and the 63 XKE.

-My current mode of transportation is a 1978 Cadallic El Dorado coupe with 51000 total miles on it.
+My signature mode of transportation was a 1978 Cadillac El Dorado coupe with 51000 total miles on it.
 It was bought new by the colorful Lubbock lawyer, Campbell Elkins.
 The song they sang at his funeral was "I Did It My Way."

 Music: